 How will a senior’s financial eligibility be determined?

-Eligibility for the Ontario Seniors Dental Care Program will be based on a senior’s net income (line 236 from your 2018 income tax form, line 23600 from your 2019 income tax form).
+Eligibility for the Ontario Seniors Dental Care Program will be based on a senior’s net income.
 Net income measures the sum of all income potentially subject to tax, including but not limited to employment income, investment income, pension income (including CPP), and government social support payments (e.g., OAS, Guaranteed Income Supplement, Social Assistance) less non-discretionary expenses associated with earning income (e.g., union dues, professional fees) and pension contributions (e.g., RRSP contributions or contributions to a Registered Pension Plan).

 What happens if the application is approved?

 Once an application has been approved, a welcome package and dental card will be mailed to the applicant.

 To receive services, the eligible senior must call 1-844-973-1400 to make an appointment.
 Eligible senior must have valid dental card at time of appointment.
 For any other inquires or further information please call 1-800-660-5853.

 Seniors will be notified by mail each year of their eligibility for continued participation in the program, or about how to re-apply to the program if that is required.